AussieScorcher/BARS/Documentation/controller-guide.md

 Aircraft on the maneuvering area must stop and hold at all illuminated stopbars, proceeding only after receiving clearance.
 Once clearance to enter or cross a runway is given, click on the corresponding stopbar to allow the aircraft to proceed.
 After the aircraft clears the area, click on the stopbar again to reactivate it.

-In the real world, the lights turn on again after a fixed period of time (approximately 45 seconds).
+In the real world, the lights turn off again after a fixed period of time (approximately 45 seconds).
 This feature has also been implemented, if a controller forgets to reactivate the stopbar, after 45 seconds it will come back up.

 <br>